bigfudge22/bigfudge22/README.md

 ## Hi, I'm Amro! 👋

-I'm a DataEngineering enthusiast and CloudComputing aspirant passionate about building scalable and innovative solutions.
+I'm a DataEngineering enthusiast and CloudComputing

 🌱 Currently learning:DataEngineering and CloudComputing
 🔭 Working on:Projects that integrate cloud solutions with data pipelines